karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Create one RunnerUI per overall run in service and pass it into each runSessionOnce; remove per-session stop/spacing so service stops the UI once at the end of the overall run.
   - On restart, detach key handlers only and keep the sink/renderer alive; render a single header-only frame to bridge the restart boundary (no global clear, no duplicate table).
 The instructions line remains visible during running frames.
   - TypeScript wiring: runSessionOnce now accepts `ui` in its args; fixes TS2353 where service passed an unknown property.
-  - Result: the live.restart.behavior test passes (header-only frame appears strictly between the restart signal and the first post-restart row; final frame shows exactly one header).
+  - Result: the live.restart.behavior test passes (header-only frame appears strictly between the restart signal and the first post-restart row; final frame shows the new session only, with the hint visible).

 - TSDoc cleanup
   - Escaped “>” in src/stan/loop/state.ts comments to satisfy tsdoc/syntax warnings (no behavior change).